Trade, Competitiveness and Blockchain: Productivity, Innovation, and Product Differentiation

 Firm Level Innovation and Barriers to Productivity and Revenue Growth in Food Processing Industry

-In a recent studied funded by U of G and OMAFRA partnership (this Theme), we found a decline in productivity growth both at the sector and firm level.
-We identified scale inefficiency, capacity underutilization and lag in technological progress as the main contributors to the productivity growth.
-In this sense, innovation (investment) in process (e.g., equipment), product, business model and human resources innovation may play a key role in enhancing technological progress.
+In a recent study funded by the University of Guelph and the OMAFRA partnership (this Theme), we found a decline in productivity growth both at the sector and firm level.
+We identified scale inefficiency, capacity underutilization, and lag in technological progress as the main contributors to productivity growth.
+In this sense, innovation (investment) in the process (e.g., equipment), product, business model, and human resources innovation may play a key role in enhancing technological progress.
 We will use data contained in the Longitudinal Research Database maintained by the Canadian Centre for Data Development and Economic Research (CDER) to examine factors that influence innovation in small to medium, and large food and beverage processing firms.
 To identify the type of investment and innovations undertaken by food manufacturing firms we use data from several Survey of Innovation and Business Strategy.
 This project will also allow us to provide key metrics for industry growth measurement and benchmark competitiveness in Ontario and answer questions such as: Are small/medium firms’ revenue growing faster than larger ones?
 What are the barriers to investment in innovation for small and medium firms?
 The finding of the study will be supplemented with case studies.